adrianshort/uk_planning_scraper/README.md

 This scraper gem doesn't use a database.
 Storing the output is up to you.
 It's just a convenient way to get the data.

-Currently this only works for some Idox sites.
-The ultimate aim is to provide a consistent interface in a single gem for all variants of all planning systems: Idox Public Access, Northgate Planning Explorer, OcellaWeb, and all the one-off systems.
+Currently this only works for Idox and Northgate sites.
+The ultimate aim is to provide a consistent interface in a single gem for all variants of all planning systems: Idox Public Access, Northgate Planning Explorer, OcellaWeb, Agile Planning and all the one-off systems.

 This project is not affiliated with any organisation.